 The Company's affairs have been conducted, and will continue to be conducted, in a manner to satisfy the conditions to enable it to continue to obtain approval as a venture capital trust under Section 274 of the Income Tax Act 2007.

-During the year, the Company maintained its membership of the AIC and its Ordinary Shares are listed on the London Stock Exchange.
+During the year, the Company maintained its membership of the AIC.
+Its Ordinary Shares are listed on the premium segment of the Official List and traded on the Main Market of the London Stock Exchange.
 Further details are provided in the Corporate Summary.